rburgst/spring-boot-initscript/readme.md

 Spring Boot init.d script
 =========================

+###NOTE: As of Spring Boot 1.3 it is possible to have an official init.d script injected onto the front of a packaged .jar file.
+Instructions found [in the Spring documentation](http://docs.spring.io/spring-boot/docs/1.3.x-SNAPSHOT/reference/html/deployment-install.html)

 This script is meant to run a spring-boot project as a linux service using initd.
 It is meant as a template that can be reconfigured to an arbitrary war file.